Cheap Train Tickets to EdinburghGet the best ticket prices to Edinburgh with our split ticket search

 "Probably the most beautiful city we have ever seen.”
 The Black Eyed Peas

-Tell us which station you want to go to and in no time you could be having fun in the beautiful city that is Edinburgh with Chris Hoy and J.K.Rowling (Well you never know).
-You might want to take in a rugby match at Murrayfield, enjoy an interesting visit to the Edinburgh Fringe or take a stroll up to Arthur's Seat.
-As Scotland's capital city, Edinburgh is an excellent destination with some of the UK's best attractions, ideal for families and groups of friends; it's also a very popular place to travel on business.
+Take in a rugby match at Murrayfield, enjoy an entertaining visit to the Edinburgh Fringe, or stroll up to Arthur's Seat.
+As Scotland's capital city, Edinburgh is an excellent destination with some of the UK's best attractions; ideal for families and groups of friends, it is also a popular place to travel on business.

-We recommend a visit to Edinburgh Zoo if you've got kids.
-The Fringe is the world's largest arts festival, and a trip to Edinburgh for Hogmanay is a must for everyone on New Year's Eve.
+Edinburgh Zoo is worth a visit if you've got kids.
+The Fringe is the world's largest arts festival, and a trip to Edinburgh for the Hogmanay is a must for everyone on New Year's Eve.

-Imagine yourself on top of a rocky hill, overlooking a medieval city paved with setts or cobblestones, castles towering above and an amazing view of the sea.
-Where else would you rather spend your vacation than one of Scotland's most beautiful cities - Edinburgh?
+Imagine yourself on top of a rocky hill, overlooking a medieval city paved with setts or cobblestones, castles towering above and a fantastic view of the sea.
+Where else would you rather spend your vacation than one of Scotland's most beautiful cities?
 Setting foot in this city will make you feel like you have time travelled to a different era or gone straight to a real-life Hogwarts.
-Harry Potter fan or not, that view will surely be pleasant to the eyes.

-Edinburgh's city centre is mainly composed of the Old and New towns, two distinct locations that are close enough to walk between.
-From the airport, you can take the tram heading to York Place and get off at the Princes Street station.
-A five to seven-minute walk will get you to the centre of the Old Town.
-The first thing you will probably notice when you arrive in this part of the city is the beautiful fortress sitting on top of an extinct volcano.
-This is Edinburgh Castle, one of Scotland's most famous landmarks.
-You can then walk straight along the Royal Mile or take the tram to Waverley station to visit other attractions such as the Camera Obscura and World of Illusions, a six-floor magical gallery that has interactive collections of different exhibitions such as puzzles, mazes and holograms.
+Edinburgh's city centre is composed of the Old and New towns, two distinct locations close enough to walk between.
+From the airport, you can take the tram towards York Place, getting off at Princes Street, you can then get to the centre of the Old Town in around 5 minutes.
+The beautiful fortress of Edinburgh Castle sits on top of an extinct volcano and is one of Scotland's most famous landmarks.
+Walk along the Royal Mile or take the tram to Waverley station to visit other attractions such as the Camera Obscura and World of Illusions, a six-floor magical gallery with interactive exhibitions, including puzzles, mazes, and holograms.

-The nearby New Town is a dream come true for art lovers.
-It is where the National Portrait Gallery, the Scottish Gallery of Modern Art and the Scottish National Gallery are located.
-These three galleries house the most interesting and historical artworks in the country.
+The New Town is an excellent place for art lovers to visit; the National Portrait Gallery, the Scottish Gallery of Modern Art and the Scottish National Gallery are located here.
+These three galleries house the most exciting and historical art in the country.

 - Edinburgh Haymarket